Mithun1508/AIRBNB-CLONE-FULL-STACK/README.md

 Sanity is the most flexible platform for building data driven content solutions.

 # Next.js
 Next.js gives the best developer experience with all the features you need for production: hybrid static & server rendering, TypeScript support, smart bundling, route pre-fetching, and more.
 No config needed.
+Next. js is a flexible React framework that gives you building blocks to create fast web applications.
+It is often called the fullstack React framework as it makes it possible to have both frontend and backend applications on the same codebase doing so with serverless functions.

 # React.js
 React.js JavaScript library for building interactive user interfaces